Burwell Jones: University of Michigan

-Jones attended the University of Michigan beginning in February of 1951 after high school graduation.
+Jones attended the University of Michigan beginning in February 1951 after high school graduation.
 He swam and served as captain in his senior year for the Michigan Wolverines swimming and diving team under coaches Matthew Mann and Gus Stager in National Collegiate Athletic Association (NCAA) where he competed from around 1952 to 1955.
 In his freshman year at Michigan in 1951, at the National AAU championships, he swam a time of 3:52.2, breaking the American record for the 300-meter medley, which then consisted of 100 meters each of butterfly, back, and freestyle.

 Jones was a four-time NCAA champion, mostly in the 150-yard individual medley, a five-time All-American, and a nominee for the prestigious Sullivan award given to the greatest single athlete of the year.
 Jones was the holder of three world records in the 400-meter individual medley, and held the first world record in the event when the butterfly was first added.
 He continues to hold the world record in the 150-meter individual medley, which at the time of his records excluded the butterfly stroke.

 In 1956, he married his college sweetheart, Rita-al Goding who survived him.
 They were married 36 years and had five children, two boys and three girls.
 In 1992, he married Kathleen Anne Jones.

 Jones became a doctor, specializing in dermatology.
 He attended U of Michigan Medical School, graduating in 1959, and did residencies at U. of Virginia, and then at the U.S. Air Force and Duke.
 In 1965, he settled in Sarasota, Florida, where he had a private practice in dermatology for many years.